- Beau Thai: Shaw (relocation)

 251 Florida Ave., NW

-PROJECTED OPENING DATE: Spring 2014You know the names...Owen Thomson of Bryan Voltaggio's Range, Patrick Owens of Ripple, and Ashley May of Velvet Lounge...the three well-known bartenders plan to open up their own bar, Seven Faces Barroom, Although many of the details are still under wraps, look for a full-service tavern with space for 85 and a sidewalk cafe.
+PROJECTED OPENING DATE: No new information is available at this timeYou know the names...Owen Thomson of Bryan Voltaggio's Range, Patrick Owens of Ripple, and Ashley May of Velvet Lounge...the three well-known bartenders plan to open up their own bar, Seven Faces Barroom, Although many of the details are still under wraps, look for a full-service tavern with space for 85 and a sidewalk cafe.
 Rumor has it, DJ entertainment will also be in the mix.
 The bar is currently hoping for a Spring opening.

 Six restaurant concepts coming to Pike & Rose development